 PARTICIPATORY SPORT FOR CRAFT ARTISTS

-Enjoy and have a great week!
+Enjoy and have a fun-filled Memorial Day weekend everyone!

 And although this wave is stringing us along

 Just know you’re not alone

 Cause I’m going to make this place your home